Mapuche textiles

 Traditional Mapuche poncho exhibited in Museo Artesanía Chilena.

 One of the best-known arts of the Mapuche is their textiles.
 The tradition of Mapuche textile production dates back to pre-Hispanic times and continues up to this day.
-Prior to the 20th century Mapuche textiles and ponchos in particular were important trade items.
+Prior to the 20th century, Mapuche textiles and, in particular, ponchos were important trade items.

 History

-In Andean societies, textiles had a great importance.
-They were developed to be used as clothing, as tool and shelter for the home, as well as a status symbol.
-In the Araucanía region in the sixteenth and seventeenth centuries, as reported by various chroniclers of Chile, the Mapuche worked to have Hispanic clothing and fabrics included as a trophy of war in treaties with the Spanish.
+In Andean societies, textiles had a great importance and served many purposes, being used as clothing, as tools, as shelters, and as status symbols.
+In the Araucanía region during the sixteenth and seventeenth centuries, as reported by various chroniclers of Chile, the Mapuche worked to have Hispanic clothing and fabrics included as a trophy of war in treaties with the Spanish.
 They dressed their dead in their best clothes and finest textiles for their funerals.

-The oldest data on textiles in the southernmost areas of the American continent (southern Chile and Argentina today) are found in some archaeological excavations, such as those of Pitrén Cemetery near the city of Temuco, and the Alboyanco site in the Biobío Region, both of Chile; and the Rebolledo Arriba Cemetery in Neuquén Province (Argentina). researchers have found evidence of fabrics made with complex techniques and designs, dated to between AD 1300-1350.
+The oldest data on textiles in the southernmost areas of the American continent (southern Chile and Argentina today) are found in some archaeological excavations, such as those of Pitrén Cemetery near the city of Temuco and the Alboyanco site in the Biobío Region, both within Chile, as well as the Rebolledo Arriba Cemetery in Neuquén Province, Argentina.
+In these locations, researchers have found evidence of fabrics made with complex techniques and designs, dating them to between AD 1300-1350.

-The oldest historical documents that refer to textile art among the indigenous peoples of southern Chilean and Argentine territory, date from the sixteenth century and consist of chronicles of European explorers and settlers.
-These accounts say that at the time of European arrival in the region of the Araucanía, local natives wore textiles made with camel's hair (alpaca and llamas), which they had made from the fur of these animals.
-Later, after the Spanish introduced sheep, the Indians began breeding these animals and using their wool for their weaving.
-Gradually it replaced the use of camelid hair.
+The oldest historical documents that refer to textile art among the indigenous peoples of southern Chilean and Argentine territory date from the sixteenth century and consist of chronicles of European explorers and settlers.
+These accounts state that, at the time of European arrival in the region of the Araucanía, local natives wore textiles made with camelid hair (alpaca and llamas) and fur.
+Later, after the Spanish introduced sheep, they began breeding these animals and using their wool for their weaving.
+Gradually wool replaced the use of camelid hair.
 By the end of the sixteenth century, the indigenous people had bred sheep with more robust bodies and thicker and longer wool than those imported by the Europeans.
 These new breeds were better suited to local conditions.

 Production

-The Mapuche women were responsible for spinning and weaving.
-Knowledge of both weaving techniques and textile patterns particular to the locality were usually transmitted within the family, with mothers, grandmothers, and aunts teaching a girl the skills they had learned from their own elders.
+The Mapuche women were responsible for spinning and weaving textiles.
+Knowledge of both weaving techniques and textile patterns particular to the locality were usually transmitted within the family, with mothers, grandmothers, and aunts teaching young girls within their family the skills they had learned from their own elders.
 Women who excelled in the textile arts were highly honored for their accomplishments and contributed economically and culturally to their kinship group.
-A measure of the importance of weaving is evident in the expectation that a man give a larger dowry for a bride who was an accomplished weaver.
+Men were expected to give a larger dowry for a bride who was an accomplished weaver.